dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_10_Subseasonal_to_Seasonal_S2S.rst

 Run METplus for the OMI Use-Case
 --------------------------------

-Configuring the METplus OMI use case
+Configuring the METplus OMI Use Case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The OLR-Based MJO Index (OMI)use case is one of the simplest S2S use cases, so we will start there.
 First, we will review the python dependencies to make sure these are available.
 Python dependencies for the OMI Use case we are going to run are listed in the `External Dependencies section `_.
 For this case, we need to have numpy, netCDF4, datetime, xarray, matplotlib, scipy and pandas available.